LongBoolean/mtube/README.md

 A simple Bash script for playing Youtube videos using mplayer.

 Update: Having issues with mplayer and youtube-dl now using vlc by default.
+For now mplayer and youtube-dl are still required for the script to run without errors.

 Required packages: